pulp-platform/pulpissimo/README.md

 The RTL platform has the following requirements:
 - Relatively recent Linux-based operating system; we tested *Ubuntu 16.04* and *CentOS 7*.
-- ModelSim in reasonably recent version (we tested it with version 10.6b)
+- ModelSim in reasonably recent version (we tested it with version *10.6b*).
-- Python 3.4
+- Python 3.4, with the `pyyaml` module installed (you can get that with `pip3 install pyyaml`).
 - The SDK has its own dependencies, listed in https://github.com/pulp-platform/pulp-sdk/blob/master/README.md